nils-keller-dev/moody-arduino/README.md

 Once you have the necessary hardware and libraries, you can download the code from this repository and flash it onto the Arduino board.

 Note that `faces.h` and `facesConfig.h` are automatically generated files and it should not be necessary for you to edit them manually.
-If you want to change the facial expressions and/or mappings, have a look at the [`moody-images`](https://github.com/tsomic/moody-images) and [`moody-mapper`](https://github.com/tsomic/moody-mapper) repositories, where both these files are generated.
+If you want to change the facial expressions and/or mappings, have a look at the [`moody-mapper`](https://github.com/tsomic/moody-mapper) repository, where both these files are generated.

 The wiring should be pretty straight forward since both the temperature sensor and the display are connected to the I2C pins.
 Only the knock sensor has its own pin (Pin 6).
 Nonetheless I will upload a circuit diagram once I get to creating it.